Digital Marketing Services London

 Every email you send either builds or erodes trust.
 There is no neutral.
 Get the strategy right and your list becomes the most valuable asset in your business.

-The failure patterns are consistent.
-No welcome sequence means new subscribers receive nothing for weeks, and by the time you eventually email them, they have forgotten they signed up and mark you as spam.
-No segmentation means a cold prospect and a loyal customer of three years receive identical emails, which irritates both.
-No value content means every email is a sales pitch, which trains subscribers to ignore you.
+The failure pattern repeats across almost every account we take over.
+No welcome sequence means new subscribers hear nothing for weeks, and by the time an email eventually arrives they have forgotten why they signed up.
+No segmentation means a cold prospect and a client of three years receive the identical email, which irritates both.
+No value content means every email is a pitch, which trains subscribers to stop opening.

 - •No segmentation: the same email goes to cold leads, warm prospects, active clients, and lapsed customers